 With a Surcharging value add solution, there's no need for you and your staff to hawk-eye each card before advising the customer how much they need to pay.
 Your terminal will automatically recognise when a customer is paying with a credit card, calculate the surcharge for you, and even display a notice on-screen advising the customer of the surcharge before they pay.
 Easy!

-Something to note however is that the in-built EFTPOS Surcharge solution can't apply a surcharge to contactless transactions made with a contactless credit or debit card, or with a mobile app like Alipay.
-Your terminal also can't host your team huddle, but we'll get our developers right on that..
+Something to note however is that the in-built EFTPOS Surcharge solution on our legacy terminals can't apply a surcharge to contactless transactions made with a contactless credit or debit card.
+Our new Android EFTPOS terminals on the other hand can apply a surcharge to contactless 'Paywave' cards.
+You can learn more about Android EFTPOS here.

 2. Put it on your website

 As surcharging becomes more prevalent in New Zealand, cardholder acceptance of the practice is gradually increasing, but some customers can still be disgruntled when faced with a credit card surcharge they were not expecting.
 The best tactic for avoiding confrontation at the till is to make sure your customer is aware of the surcharge upfront, as early as possible.
 This gives them time to consider paying using their debit card instead, if they really want to avoid the surcharge.